silverstripe/cwp/docs/en/02_Features/01_Solr_search/00_Configuration.md

 ## Solr Version Support

-Your project will be configured automatically by the *cwp-core* module to resemble production infrastructure as much as possible.
+Your project will be configured automatically by the [cwp/cwp-search](https://github.com/silverstripe/cwp-search) module to resemble production infrastructure as much as possible.
 Currently CWP supports only Solr version 4.

 ## Limitations and Acceptable Use Policy {#limitations}